parthivisahu/AI_Aur_Aai/README.md

 ## 🎨 Phase 4: Suno Prompt Engineering

 **Prompt** -
-> "okay so give you brief the final lyrics is this as you suggested Verse 1
+> ""okay so give you brief the final lyrics is this as you suggested

+Verse 1
 Duniya chale hai wires pe,
 Main chala hoon fires pe.